Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: The Hamilton-Jacobi-Bellman PIDEs via the Dynamic Programming Principle

 \n

-The Hamilton--Jacobi--Bellman (HJB) equation provides the infinitesimal version of the dynamic programming principle and characterizes the value function via a nonlinear partial integro--differential equation.
-We derive this equation under the assumption that the value function is sufficiently smooth.
+The Hamilton-Jacobi-Bellman (HJB) equation provides the infinitesimal version of the dynamic programming principle and characterizes the value function via a nonlinear partial integro-differential equation.
+We analyze the equation for each of the models presented earlier, under specific model-inspired assumptions.
+As stated in the Introduction, all corresponding computations are deferred to Appendix \ref{Sec:Technical-appendix} for the sake of readability.
+Furthermore, the technical smoothness condition $v\in C^2(\cS)$ is assumed in order to work under the notion of so-called \textit{classical solutions}.
+We defer the discussion of viscosity solutions to Section~\ref{Sec:Verification-theorems-viscosity-solutions}.